RTEMS/rtems-docs/cpu_supplement/lattice_micro32.rst

 this port of RTEMS.
 The Lattice Mico32 is a 32-bit Harvard, RISC architecture "soft" microprocessor, available for free with an open IP core licensing agreement.
-Although mainly targeted for Lattice FPGA devices the microprocessor can be implemented on other vendors’ FPGAs, too.
+Although mainly targeted for Lattice FPGA devices the microprocessor can be implemented on other vendors' FPGAs, too.

 **Architecture Documents**